 The following period was the same.
 I didn’t know what I could eat, how much I could eat or how much insulin I needed to inject.
 All I knew was that the life I wanted didn’t align with my new brand as a diabetic.

-The first time Christina and I were having dinner at her parents’ place after the diagnosis, they didn’t know what someone new with diabetes could eat either.
+The first time Christina and I were having dinner at her parents’ place after the diagnosis.
+Christina’s parents didn’t know how to manage type 1 diabetes either; they didn’t know what someone new with diabetes could eat.
 They were nice enough to make broccoli, carrots, and chicken – since “that’s healthy”.
 Imagine if you had to eat that the rest of your life? ?
 Thanks, but no thanks.
 I think this was 2-3 weeks into my new life with diabetes.

 The dietician introduced me to the term “carb counting” and from that moment, it was as if I saw through a window of my new life with diabetes into my old chaotic and non-structured life.
 The life that I had loved to live!
 The only thing I really needed to know was how many carbs were in a meal and then inject insulin accordingly.
 Right..?

 What is “the Honeymoon Phase”?

 After I was diagnosed and discharged from the hospital, the diabetes specialists still followed me closely.
 They were able to measure my average blood glucose level (also referred to as the tattletale-test amongst people with diabetes because it tells how well you’re regulated over a period of time).

 All of my numbers were good, which made me think that this diabetes thing wasn’t that difficult after all.
 This is where the diabetes nurse had to introduce me to the concept of “the honeymoon phase”.

 This is a period where the pancreas still produces a bit of insulin.
 Not enough to keep the BG stable, which is why you still need to add insulin.
 It’s only when you’re new with diabetes.
 After some time it stops working completely.
 How long this period lasts is apparently different for diabetics.